-The department is responsible for regulation of provisions of the Australia New Zealand Food Standards Code (the Code) in relation to the composition, labelling, packaging and advertising of food.
+Queensland Health is responsible for regulation of provisions of the Australia New Zealand Food Standards Code (the Code) in relation to the composition, labelling, packaging and advertising of food.

-Food Standards Australia New Zealand (FSANZ) is an independent statutory agency which is part of the Australian Governments Health and Ageing portfolio, responsible for developing standards for inclusion or amendment to the code.
-The code is the official legal document that is given legal force (in full or in part) via State/Territory, Commonwealth and New Zealand food legislation.
+Food Standards Australia New Zealand (FSANZ) is an independent statutory agency which is part of the Australian Governments Health and Ageing portfolio, responsible for developing standards for inclusion or amendment to the Code.
+The Code is the official legal document that is given legal force (in full or in part) via State/Territory, Commonwealth and New Zealand food legislation.

-Authorised persons (department and local government officers) have powers to enter, inspect, investigate, serve notices, open products, take and remove samples, seize and detain evidence.
+Authorised persons (Queensland Health and local government officers) have powers to enter, inspect, investigate, serve notices, open products, take and remove samples, seize and detain evidence.
 Provisions exist for officers to mark, fasten, seal and secure food to remove it from circulation while an investigation occurs and to direct removal or ensure the recall of products where a health risk exists.

 Local governments can suspend or cancel food business licences or apply for an injunction which may involve a food business having to cease operation.

-The department and local governments can issue infringement notices, also known as 'on-the-spot' fines, for certain offences under the Food Act 2006.
+Both Queensland Health and local governments can issue infringement notices, also known as 'on-the-spot' fines, for certain offences under the Food Act 2006.
 Offences may be prosecuted in the magistrates court.